 Virtual Office Hours See Office Hours item in eLearn

 Library Information WS Library Website

 Technical Support Morristown: 423-318-2742

 Sevierville: 865-286-2789

 (Dial last 4 numbers from any WS campus classroom phone.)

-Web Addresses/Resources None
+Web Addresses/Resources N/A

-Guidelines for Communication: Email, Discussion Posts, Chat Log on to our eLearn class at least 3 times per week.
+Guidelines for Communication: Email, Discussion Posts, Chat

+Log on to our eLearn class at least 3 times per week.
 Get all assignments completed by the due date listed on the class schedule, which is on eLearn.
 Send Mr. Hill an eLearn message or email if you ever have a question.

-Mr. Hill may host Teams Class Meetings for online, hybrid, and desktop video courses.
-They will act as group sessions for learning, questions, concerns, practice, etc. Mr. Hill can set up a personal meeting with students via Teams, though the student will need to ask for this type of meeting if one is needed.
+Mr. Hill can set up a personal meeting with students via Teams, though the student will need to ask for this type of meeting if one is needed.

 All communications in this course, between teachers and students or students and students, will be conducted with respect.

 Everyone will also follow the Walters State student guidelines.